 • Online-Click on the EIN link at www.irs.gov/businesses/small.
 The EIN is issued immediately once the application information is validated.

-• By telephone at 1-800-829-4933.
+• By telephone at 1-800-829-4933 from 7:00 am to 10:00 pm in the partnership's local time zone.

 • By mailing or faxing Form SS-4, Application for Employer Identification Number.